Our flagship early detection cancer programs

 The American Cancer Society estimates that nearly 223,000 new cases of lung cancer will be diagnosed each year and an estimated 156,000 will die from lung cancer annually.
 Lung cancer is by far the leading cause of cancer death for both men and women.
 More people die of lung cancer than of colon, breast, and prostate cancers combined.

-The LungCancerAware module includes questions that focus on the following risk factors:
+The LungCancerAware module includes questions that focus on the following lung cancer risk factors:

 The ColonCancerAware module includes questions that focus on the following risk factors:

 Colorectal cancer is the third most common cancer in the United States (among both males and females) and the second leading cause of cancer death.
 The risk of developing colorectal cancer rises substantially after the age of 50, and over 100,000 new cases are diagnosed in the U.S. each year.
-Screening and early detection can effectively help treat the majority of these cases.
+Colorectal cancer screening and early detection can effectively help treat the majority of these cases.

 One in every seven men will be diagnosed with prostate cancer at some point in their lives.
 It is the third leading cause of cancer death in American men, behind lung cancer and colorectal cancer.
 Every man over the age of 40 is at risk for prostate cancer but that risk dramatically increases with age.
 In fact, more than 70 percent of men diagnosed with prostate cancer are over the age of 65.

-The ProstateCancerAware module includes questions that focus on the following risk factors:
+The ProstateCancerAware module includes questions that focus on the following prostate cancer risk factors: